MuKnSys/ada-for-salesforce/README.md

 ![](https://github.com/MuKnSys/ada-for-salesforce/blob/main/documentation-and-images/ADA-wallet-Salesforce-logo.png)

-ADA for Salesforce is an open source solution for using Cardano Network to collect payments into Salesforce.
+ADA for Salesforce is an open source solution for using the Cardano Network to send and receive payments into Salesforce.
 ADA for Salesforce monitors the blockchain, so it  should work with any popular Cardano wallet users want to use.

 Web3 Enabler’s [Blockchain Payments](https://web3enabler.com/product/blockchain-payments) product supports UTXO models as well as Account models, which gives us the experience and core tools to bring over to ADA for Salesforce.